Child & adolescent vaccinations

 Vaccination is the best way to protect your child from serious disease.

-To help vaccinate your child on time use the Northern Territory (NT) childhood vaccination schedule.
+Check what vaccinations are recommended for your child at the Northern Territory (NT) childhood vaccination schedule.

-Some vaccines are offered to students attending schools through the Northern Territory (NT).
+Some vaccines are also offered to students attending NT schools.

-For more information about vaccination ask your general practitioner (GP), immunisation provider or go to the Immunise Australia Program website.
+For more information about vaccination ask your GP, immunisation provider or go to the Australian Government's Health website.

-You can request your child's statement from the Northern Territory Immunisation Register.
+You can get a copy of your child's immunisation record from the Northern Territory Immunisation Register.